bbauska/Coursera-Bootstrap/readme.md

 This three e tags, which are currently acting as buttons, are enclosed in side those div, which acts as the btn-group.

-That\'s how we display a group of buttons in Bootstrap.
+That&apos;s how we display a group of buttons in Bootstrap.

 If you just want single button, all that you need to do is include only one of these lines there.

 You could also use the button tag.
-If you use the button tag, then you don\'t need to specify the role, instead you just say type button.
+If you use the button tag, then you don&apos;t need to specify the role, instead you just say type button.

 Because a button could also act as a submit button there.